GildedPleb/hab-guide/docs/Introduction/who.md

 project, for it very easily could spiral out of hand.

-At a minimum, 3 sufficient computers will need to be networked together with a router that has internet access.
+At a minimum, 3 sufficient computers will need to be networked together with a router that has internet access, and a control computer will be needed to facilitate the project.

 :::